-The following requirements apply to roofs visible from public rights-of-way, outdoor activity areas (e.g., seating areas) or other areas of the site intended for public access:
+The following requirements apply to roofs visible from public rights-of-way, out-door activity areas (e.g., seating areas) or other areas of the site intended for public access:

 - a.
 Gabled roofs, hipped roofs, or combinations of such roof forms are permitted.
 Flat roofs and shed roofs are prohibited. - b.
 Exterior roofing material is limited to asphalt (fiberglass) shingles, slate or cedar shake.
 Roofs must be black, a dark shade of gray or weathered wood color.
 All asphalt (fiberglass) shingles must be dimensional.
-Standing seam copper or bronze color metal roofs are permitted only as accents on porches or dormers.
+Standing seam copper or bronze d.
+Eave lines must be consistent, largely unbroken and horizontal.
+All eaves must be architecturally tailed with one or more of the following elements: dental molding, crown molding, built-up fascia, or frieze board.
+The total width of fascias/cornices and rake trim must be at least 9.25 inches.

-c.
+- color metal roofs are permitted only as accents on porches or dormers. - c.
 Roof overhangs must be at least 8 inches but not greater than 12 inches.
 Gabled ends may have either an overhang or a flush rake.